Mengyuliu0520/cps-research-group/content/people/people.md

 # Order that this section appears on the page.
 weight: 68

-title: Meet the Team
+title: Meet the Teams
-subtitle: Cyber Physical
+subtitle:

 content:
   # Choose which groups/teams of users to display.